The double Petunia, from a small beginning, has developed into a fabulous flower that puts on a spectacular show all summer.

-The double varieties now available are remarkably big, and rank with some of the most beautiful subjects in the garden where, for a riotous splash of color and a glowing display, they are second to none.
+The double varieties now available are remarkably big and rank with some of the most beautiful subjects in the garden where, for a riotous splash of color and a glowing display, they are second to none.

-Colors are various and equally lovely arranged in a rich luxuriant mass or as points of accent with longer stemmed trumpet-shaped flowers.
+Colors are various and equally lovely, arranged in a rich, luxuriant mass or as points of accent with longer stemmed trumpet-shaped flowers.

-Perhaps double petunias (botanical name: petunia x hybrida) are not as easy to grow as zinnias or marigolds but they’re worth a little extra attention.
+Perhaps double petunias (botanical name: petunia x hybrida) is not as easy to grow as zinnias or marigolds but they’re worth a little extra attention.

 Such varieties are produced by crossing unrelated strains, one of which is a true-breeding small-flowered line and the other a true-breeding large-flowered line.
 Thus the resulting large-flowered double varieties have maximum hybrid vigor.

-It is also better, when buying from garden centers to shun plants with a bloom or two already open on a tall, starved, spindly plant.
-Young vigorous plants are more desirable for transplanting purposes.
+It is also better when buying from garden centers to shun plants with a bloom or two already open on a tall, starved, spindly plant.
+Young, vigorous plants are more desirable for transplanting purposes.

 Double Petunia Varieties

 For success in double petunia care and growing, choice varieties are essential.
-Those known to produce uniformly large flowers should be chosen and mixtures should be avoided unless they are from a reliable grower.
+Those known to produce uniformly large flowers should be chosen, and mixtures should be avoided unless they are from a reliable grower.

 Multiflora petunias possess smaller but more abundant flowers.
 As they are more tolerant to rain, they serve as ideal plants for summer bedding or mixed borders.

 We recommend the following varieties:

-Sugar Daddy – produces double purple flowers adorned with dark veins.
+- Sugar Daddy – produces double purple flowers adorned with dark veins.

-Carpet Series – ideal for ground cover with a wide variety of colors.
+- Carpet Series – ideal for ground cover with a wide variety of colors.

-Calibrachoa – also known as million bells, grows vigorously at an amazing rate.
+- Calibrachoa – also known as million bells, grows vigorously at an amazing rate.

-Propagating Double Petunia From Seeds
+Propagating Double Petunia Seeds

-Because the seed is so fine, any petunia is better started in a greenhouse, hotbed or sunny window and then transplanted to a permanent location.
+Because the seed is so fine, any double petunia plant is better started in a greenhouse, hotbed, or sunny window and then transplanted to a permanent location.
 The important thing to watch is moisture.

 Care For Double Petunia Plants

-- Plant petunias in a well-drained soil.
+- Plant petunias in well-drained soil.
 Too much water will give you lots of stems and lesser flowers.